-PROTOCOL: Floors Full Compliance Score Actual Score The floor has been designed or treated and maintained to render it impervious to agrichemical spill absorption.
-Observations: 20 The floor has been designed or treated and maintained to render it impervious to agrichemical spill absorption.
-PROTOCOL: FloorsCompliance ScoreThe floor has been designed or treated and maintained to render it impervious to agrichemical spill absorption.20
+NO. PROTOCOL: Floors Full Compliance Score Actual Score B14 The floor has been designed or treated and maintained to render it impervious to agrichemical spill absorption.
+Observations: 20

 B14 The Auditor will examine documentation to determine if the floors have been treated and maintained in accordance with the manufacturer's recommendations to render them impervious to agrichemical spill absorption.
 Impervious to petroleum solvent absorption is an acceptable benchmark.